nirajpoudel/Supply-Chain-Analytics-Portfolio/Project 0 - Exploratory Data Analysis/README.md

 # Dataset Overview

-The dataset is derived from the M5 Forecasting Dataset and contains:
+The dataset is derived from the M5 Forecasting Dataset:

 ### Products Analyzed